DuckBoss/JJMumbleBot/README.md

     - <b>Note: You must have libopus installed and installation varies by operating system.</b>
 - Please make sure your murmur server supports sending text messages of over 90000 characters.
 (Configurable in your murmur.ini file)
 - Please check the <a href="https://github.com/DuckBoss/JJMumbleBot/wiki">Wiki Pages</a> for setup procedures and more information.
+- JJMumbleBot has been tested on Linux/Windows platforms.
+MacOS is untested, but it should theoretically work.

 ## Documentation 📝
 <b><a href="https://github.com/DuckBoss/JJMumbleBot/wiki">JJMumbleBot Documentation WIKI</a></b> <br>